ziliscite/dictionary-cli/README.md

 2. Press Enter to search
 3. Navigate the results using arrow keys
 4. Press Enter to view detailed information about a selected word
-5. Press Backspace to return to the results list
+5. Press Ctrl+Q to return to the results' list
 6. Press Ctrl+S to start a new search
 7. Press Ctrl+Q to return to the main menu
 8. Press Esc or Ctrl+C to quit the application